coderamen666/srd-v3.5-md/basic-rules-and-legal/races.md

 -   +1 racial bonus on attack rolls against kobolds and goblinoids.
 -   +4 dodge bonus to Armor Class against monsters of the giant type.
-    Any time a creature loses its Dexterity bonus (if any) to Armor Class, such as when it's caught flat-footed, it loses its dodge bonus, too.
+    Any time a creature loses its Dexterity bonus (if any) to Armor Class, such as when it’s caught flat-footed, it loses its dodge bonus, too.
 -   +2 racial bonus on Listen checks.
 -   +2 racial bonus on Craft (alchemy) checks.